 Regardless of building type, the building’s envelope comprising its roof and façade performs the function of keeping the building’s interior dry, temperature regulated and safe.

-The building’s envelope is the first line of defence to the integrity of the asset.
+The building’s envelope is the first line of defense to the integrity of the asset.
 Inspection schedules will vary depending upon jurisdiction, it is generally recommended that inspection of a building’s roof be performed at least annually or after extreme weather events.

 - Keep the building inspector’s feet firmly on the ground.
 This significantly reduces risk, improves safety and maintains corporate reputation.